Daily, but going beyond the latest news

-De Correspondent will publish fresh stories on a daily basis, but it aims to uncover, explain and highlight deep-lying structures and long-term developments that powerfully shape our world, rather than speculating about the latest hype, scare, or breaking news story.
+The Correspondent will publish fresh stories on a daily basis, but it aims to uncover, explain, and highlight the long-term developments and underlying structures that have the power to shape our world, rather than speculating about the latest hype, scare, or breaking news story.

 From 'news' to 'new'

-De Correspondent prioritizes relevance over recentness; looks for alternative ways of doing journalism; is transparent about its journalistic choices and dilemmas; values thorough fact-checking; and takes the ways in which news media shape our perceptions of events into account in its own reporting.
+The Correspondent prioritizes relevance over recentness, looks for alternative ways of doing journalism, is transparent about its journalistic choices and dilemmas, values thorough fact-checking, and takes into account in its own reporting the ways in which the wider news media shape our perceptions of the world.

 Ideals over ideology

-De Correspondent recognizes and values the fact that its authors are no objective automatons who are out there recording 'the truth'; rather, they are subjective beings, rooted in and motivated by ideas and ideals.
-While correspondents will be expected to be factual, accurate, and fair in their reporting, they are not expected to hide the surprise, hope, anger, or enthusiasm that gave rise to this reporting in the first place.
+The Correspondent recognizes and values the fact that its authors are not objective automatons out there recording The Truth, but subjective beings, rooted in ideals and motivated by ideas.
+While correspondents are expected to be fair and accurate in their reporting, they are explicitly not expected to suppress the surprise, hope, anger, or enthusiasm that gave rise to this reporting in the first place.

 Themes and connections

-Believing that traditional divisions of news into such categories as 'national,' 'international,' 'politics,' ‘business,' etc., no longer make sense in an increasingly globalized and networked world, De Correspondent aims for its authors to report on themes that transcend such classic beats – including, for instance, energy, privacy, or the economy of the future.
+The Correspondent believes that dividing news into traditional categories like national, international, politics, and business, no longer makes sense in an increasingly globalized and networked world.
+The Correspondent aims for its authors to report on themes that transcend classic beats – themes like privacy, energy, or the economy of the future.

 Journalism before profit

-De Correspondent is a commercial, for-profit enterprise, but its business model focuses on selling content to readers, rather than selling readers to advertisers.
-Subscription fees and donations are its main source of income, and at least 95 per cent of revenue will be invested in further developing the platform and investing in journalism.
+While the Correspondent is a commercial, for-profit enterprise, its business model focuses on selling quality content to readers, rather than selling readers to advertisers.
+Subscription fees and donations are its main source of income, and at least 95% of revenue will be reinvested in journalistic endeavors and further development of the platform.
 The ultimate goal is to improve journalism, not to fill the pockets of shareholders.

-De Correspondent wants to establish a lasting and meaningful relationship with its readers.
-Conceived of as 'members' rather than 'subscribers,' readers will be asked for their opinion regarding the investment of new funds, as well as to contribute their expertise on specific topics.
-While vigilant about its editorial independence, De Correspondent believes that a unidirectional, one-to-many relationship between a news medium and its readership is wholly of the past, and that active audience involvement is crucial for maintaining a healthy, thriving platform.
+The Correspondent wants to establish a lasting and meaningful relationship with its readers.
+Seen as members of a community rather than simply consumers of content, readers will be asked to weigh in on the investment of new funds and encouraged to contribute their expertise on specific topics.
+The Correspondent believes that a one-way, producer-consumer relationship between a news medium and its readership is a thing of the past.
+While vigilant about its editorial independence, the Correspondent believes that active audience involvement is crucial for a healthy, thriving platform and sound journalism.

 Partners, not advertisers

-Being ad-free, De Correspondent doesn't have to think about a 'target audience' and tailor its content accordingly, focusing, for instance, on topics that might interest 25-to-40-year olds with lots of money.
-Instead, anyone who believes in the vision and mission of De Correspondent is welcome to join; De Correspondent sees its readers as curious individuals who cannot be reduced to a set of categories.
+Because it is ad-free, the Correspondent does not have to think about target groups or tailor its content to please, for instance, well-heeled readers between the ages of 25 and 40.
+Instead, anyone who subscribes to the vision and mission of the Correspondent is welcome to join.
+The Correspondent sees its readers as curiosity-driven individuals who cannot be reduced to demographics.

-De Correspondent does not pretend to constitute a substitute for existing, 'old' or 'mainstream' media; rather, it intends to supplement those media, filling a gap in the current news landscape by looking beyond, above and behind the daily news grind.
-Being an addition rather than a replacement, De Correspondent will happily collaborate with other outlets if such collaboration seems fruitful and worthwhile.
+The Correspondent does not pretend to constitute a substitute for existing, mainstream media; rather, it intends to supplement traditional media, filling a gap in the current news landscape by looking beyond the daily news grind.
+Being an addition rather than a replacement, the Correspondent will happily collaborate with other outlets if such collaboration seems fruitful and worthwhile.

-De Correspondent is a digital medium available on desktop, tablet and smartphone; in time, it will also offer apps for Android, iOS and other operating systems.
+The Correspondent is a digital medium available on computer, tablet and smartphone; in time, the Correspondent will also offer apps for Android, iOS and other operating systems.
 Sharing articles with non-members will be possible to a limited extent.
-The precise form and technicalities of the platform take shape through ongoing experimentation, as De Correspondent, together with design agency Momkai, searches for those formats and technical specifications that suit online journalism in the very best way.
+The precise form and capabilities take shape through ongoing experimentation, as the Correspondent works with design agency Momkai to develop the platform to best serve online journalism.

 Targeting a young, highly educated audience, under Rob's guidance nrc.next reached a paid circulation of 75,000 and a daily reach of 350,000, making it the most successful among new newspapers in Europe.

-With his specific and outspoken views on the role of news in modern society, published in numerous columns and articles and several books, Rob attracted a large and dedicated following.
-This support helped him to put his ideas in to practice by founding De Correspondent, where he will be Editor-in-chief.
+With his outspoken views on the role of news in modern society, published in his many columns and articles and several books, Rob has attracted a large and dedicated following.
+This support helped him to put his ideas into practice in founding the Correspondent, where he serves as Editor in Chief.

-Pfauth also presented the Amsterdam-based literary talkshow Literaturfest, for which he interviewed, amongst others, David Sedaris, Chad Harbach, David Vann, Sasha Grey, Etgar Keret, Gary Shteyngart and Donna Tartt, and wrote two books about blogging.
+Pfauth presented the Amsterdam literary talkshow Literaturfest, for which he interviewed guests including David Sedaris, Chad Harbach, David Vann, Sasha Grey, Etgar Keret, Gary Shteyngart and Donna Tartt.
+He has also written two books on blogging.

-Momkai (founded in 2002) is an independent, digital creative agency in the Netherlands that is renowned for its ability to combine conceptual thinking, design and technology in the creation of online formats and campaigns.
+Momkai, an independent, digital creative agency founded in 2002, is renowned for its ability to combine conceptual thinking, design, and technology in the creation of online formats and campaigns.
 Momkai is founding partner and responsible for the brand, the website, the identity and the campaigns.
-Momkai also created a new publishing framework and editor for De Correspondent called Respondens.
+Momkai also created the publishing framework and editor for the Correspondent, Respondens.